FilippNikitin/10701-Dehazing/README.md

 ### HRNet and HRTransformer

-Since U-Net and HRNet both used for semantic segmentation (imge-to-image), we added it to our project.
+Since U-Net and HRNet both used for semantic segmentation (image-to-image), we added it to our project.

 - HRNet outperformed standard U-Net and later DeepLabv3 on semantic segmentation models